 Global Map Progress

-A fair way to reward contributors around the world
+A fair way to reward contributors around the world.

 Global Map Progress is based on the map progress of each region in the Hivemapper Network.
 To achieve maximum progress, regions must be dependably well covered and active.
-These factors put the Hivemapper Network on a path towards building a continuously complete, fresh, and high-quality map.
+These factors put the Hivemapper Network on a path toward building a continuously complete, fresh, and high-quality map.

-This dynamic approach is designed to ensure rewards are never overly concentrated in a particular region, nor in any regions that are not adequately producing map progress.
+This dynamic approach is designed to ensure that rewards are never overly concentrated in a particular region, nor in any regions that are not adequately producing map progress.

 Regions are defined geographical areas established by the Hivemapper Network.
 Regional boundaries are the responsibility of the Hivemapper Foundation and subject to change.